Preventing Bloat: Advanced PostgreSQL Vacuuming Strategies for Performance

 ORDER BY percent_bloat DESC;

-2. VACUUM on Indexes: Indexes can also become bloated.
+2. Index Maintenance: Indexes can also become bloated.
 Use REINDEX to rebuild them if necessary.
-REINDEX locks the table, so plan accordingly.
+Plain REINDEX can block normal work; REINDEX CONCURRENTLY reduces disruption but takes longer and still needs planning.

 3. Transaction ID Wraparound Prevention: PostgreSQL reuses transaction IDs.
 When an ID reaches its maximum value, it wraps around.
 To prevent data corruption, PostgreSQL freezes old tuples.
 VACUUM (especially with FREEZE) plays a key role.
 Autovacuum's freeze_max_age parameter dictates how old a transaction ID can get before Autovacuum is forced to run, even if other thresholds aren't met.